Bench-amblee/Bens-Cover-Letter/README.md

 Here's a more useful one:
 - When should all the interns who have different schedules and are located in different parts of the country meet up?
 [There's a spreadsheet for that](https://docs.google.com/spreadsheets/d/1cYUTfm4D-B3j6mDdcGZA84LX3IJzBRVbM7zbRk5V8Xo/edit?usp=sharing)

-### I also have been learning Python over the past few years and recently got accepted into a Data Science bootcamp!
+### I also have been learning Python over the past few years and am currently completing a full data science bootcamp!
 My resume can tell you more about this or you can also check out my [Github](https://github.com/Bench-amblee?tab=repositories) to see what I've been working on.
 I can confidently work on any project that involves
 - Python, including libraries like pandas, numpy, matplotlib, streamlit, and seaborn